arangodb/docs/3.6/architecture-deployment-modes-cluster-architecture.md

 ### Limitations

 The OneShard optimization will be used automatically for all eligible AQL queries and streaming transactions.

 For AQL queries, any of the following factors currently makes a query unsuitable for the OneShard optimization:

 - The query accesses collections with more than a single shard, different leader DB-Servers, or different `distributeShardsLike` prototype collections
 - The query writes into a SatelliteCollection
 - the query accesses an edge collection of a SmartGraph
 - Usage of AQL user-defined functions
 - Usage of AQL functions that can only execute on Coordinators.
-These functions
+  These functions are:
-  are:
   - `COLLECTION_COUNT()`
   - `CURRENT_DATABASE()`
   - `CURRENT_USER()`
   - `COLLECTIONS()`
+  - `DOCUMENT()`
   - `VERSION()`
   - `SCHEMA_GET()`
   - `SCHEMA_VALIDATE()`